Knowing Qualified Scholars from Cowboy Speakers

 On the topic of the ‘wannabe’ shaykh, the great polymath, Ibn Hazm al-Andalusi said: ‘There is nothing more harmful to knowledge and its people than those who enter into it, yet are not from it.
 They are ignorant, but think they are knowledgeable; they cause corruption while they think they are rectifying matters.’11

 Islam encourages, even obliges Muslims to grow in Islamic knowledge – knowledge of Allah; His religion; and its rulings.
 ‘Whoever traverses a path in search of knowledge, Allah will make easy for him a path to Paradise,’ is what our Prophet ﷺ said.13 There is also this hadith: ‘Whoever sets out to seek knowledge, is in the path of Allah until he returns.’14 That being the case, we ought to keep in mind the Arabic proverb: raha ‘ala hisan raja‘a ‘ala baghl – ‘He set out on a steed and returned on a mule.’
 Setting out to seek sacred knowledge so as to grow in divine obedience is one of the noblest acts of the din.
 But we should always remember our level and never pretend to be at a level we are not at.
 To do so would be to return from seeking knowledge dishonoured and disgraced in Allah’s sight.
+But that’s not to hamper the task of nurturing a large class of religiously-grounded lay people whose Islam is intelligent, comprehensive, and spiritually rooted; and who know their boundaries.
+This is crucial if Islam is to thrive, and not just survive.
+As for the pressing need to raise the intellectual game of Muslim scholarship, that will have to be discussed in another post.

 1. I’d like to thank Ustadha Zaynab Ansari for her: Blurred Lines, and Mobeen Vaid’s Mass Marketing Islam and “Edu-tainment” for helping to kick-start the much needed conversation.
 Vaid’s piece was the first time that I happened upon “edu-tainment” (an amalgam of the words education and entertainment) to describe the growing trend of conveying Islamic teachings and instruction.
 As for the Ustadha’s article, although its focus is different to this article, it nonetheless raises many concerns about the current speakers’ circuit and its impact upon Muslim community growth.